Friday, 20 March 2026

 Sue and I have recently returned from a visit back 'home' to Swansea.
 While visiting my mother, uncle and aunt I was telling them about the model of a Glastonbury Chapel that had appeared in Miniature Wargames issue 509 - for more information see this link.
 I was asked how I went about modelling the chapel and in particular where I got the inspiration from.
 Although a lot of this information can be found in MW issue 509 I thought that some additional information and images might be worth posting.

-The chapel is based on St Patrick's chapel which is based just within the walls of Glastonbury Abbey but before you enter the Abbey through the main charged-for entrance.
+The chapel is based on St Patrick's chapel which is situated just within the walls of Glastonbury Abbey but before you enter the Abbey through the main charged-for entrance.

 Here are some photographs I took while visiting.